faesong/vcppbits/README.md

 A collection of small classes that I happen to keep copying and pasting from one project to another.

+Building this little library by itself is not really feasible, and instead to add a component to your own project, you just do:

+add_subdirectory(FULLPATH/VcppBits/StringUtils StringUtils) # dependency of KeyFile
+add_subdirectory(FULLPATH/VcppBits/KeyFile KeyFile) # second arg is arbitrary target_link_libraries(YOURPROJECTNAME VcppBits-StringUtils)

+See SampleProject for full example.
+Note that dependencies are to be satisfied by component user.

 KeyFile -- simple ini-like file parser, with ability to properly handle multiple identically-named '[section]'s

 MathUtils -- more like a placeholder...
 Just here in case I need more custom math functions in other components in the future